MAT496-Monsoon2025-SNU/AryanRastogi72-LLM-Capstone-Project-MAT496-SNU/README.md

 The core architecture is built as a stateful graph using `StateGraph`, managing complex state transitions and data flow between multiple nodes using a custom `TypedDict` state (`TravelAgentState`).

 #### Tool Calling & RAG
-The agents use custom tools (`search_flight`, `search_hotel`) to perform retrieval-augmented generation by fetching live, structured data from external APIs (Amadeus & Booking.com) rather than relying on static knowledge.
+The agents use custom tools (`search_flight`, `search_hotel`) to perform retrieval-augmented generation by fetching live, structured data from external APIs (Amadeus) rather than relying on static knowledge.

 #### Persistent Memory (Module 2)
 The graph utilises a `SqliteSaver` checkpointer to provide persistent, long-term memory.
 This allows the agent to maintain context across multiple interactions and even resume sessions after interruptions.